sina-behnam/MA_text2SQL/DataSampling/README.md

-# Text2SQL Multi-Agent
+# Text2SQL Multi-Agent Data Sampling

 ## Overview
-This project aims to build a multi-agent system for text-to-SQL generation.
-The system will be trained on the Spider dataset and evaluated on the Spider and Bird datasets.
+This is a part of the main Multi-Agent LLMs in Text2SQL project that focuses on data sampling and analysis.
+The main goal of this part of the project is to analyze the Text2SQL datasets and create a new dataset that is more balanced and representative of the original dataset.
+The new dataset will be used to train the Multi-Agent LLMs in Text2SQL project.

-## Project Structure
+## Data Sampling Project Structure
 ```
 text2sql-multi-agent/
 ├── .gitignore